 Hi there.
 My name is Jen and I’m so glad you’re here.

 I grew up in Upstate New York and moved to Seattle in 2014.
-In 2020, I had a somewhat unanticipated move to Victoria, BC, where I now plan to land for the foreseeable future (though I continue to work with clients throughout Washington State).
+I then moved to Victoria, BC in 2020, where I plan to land for the foreseeable future (though I will continue to work with clients throughout Washington State).
 I have a Bachelors degree in Neurobiology and Behavior from Cornell University and a Masters degree in Counseling Psychology from The Seattle School of Theology and Psychology.
 I completed my clinical internship at Seattle Counseling Service, a primarily queer community mental health organization.
-I am currently engaged in a year long training in Compassionate Inquiry, a therapeutic method designed by Gabor Maté and Sat Dharam Kaur.
+In 2022, I completed a year-long training in Compassionate Inquiry, a therapeutic method designed by Gabor Maté and Sat Dharam Kaur.
 I am a Licensed Mental Health Counselor Associate (#MC61078168) and a Certified Canadian Counselor (#10007882).

 I am also passionate about learning to develop authentic relationships, both with our self and with others.
 This includes an evolving and deepening understanding of the self, how we show up in the world, and what it means to be in complex relationships with all the beautiful, painful messes that they encompass.